Arizona night lizard: Description

 The species is a secretive lizard.
 It feeds, reproduces, and lives most of its life in seclusion.
 Populations of night lizards at low elevations become active in the spring and through the summer, while higher elevation populations may not become active until late spring.
 Daily activity patterns are difficult to determine due to their secretive behavior.
 Some of the night lizard's predators include larger lizards, many snakes, and birds.

 Ecology

 The Arizona night lizard is found under exfoliating rock in granite outcrops.
 The night lizard species occurs primarily in rock-crevice habitat, but also has been found in Neotoma nests and in decaying Yucca baccata.
 The habitat extends from the Arizona Upland Sonoran Desert scrub to the Interior Chaparral.

 The diet consists primarily of ants, termites, flies, beetles, spiders, among other insects.
 Its predators include larger lizards, birds, and snakes.

+Conservation

+In January 2014, the Center for Biological Diversity, an environmental group, petitioned the United States Fish and Wildlife Service to add seven species of reptiles and amphibians, including the Arizona night lizard, to the endangered species list.
+The petition was denied in March 2016.